If you have ambitions of being a Chartered Engineer (CEng) then this course will provide you with the ideal start.

 See Course details for more information, including how this course will be delivered safely in autumn 2020 in response to Covid-19.

 September: 12 months full-time, 24 months with an optional work placement, or 2 years part-time.
 January: 15 months full-time, 24 months with an optional work placement, or 2 years part-time.

-For 2019 entry: A Bachelors Honours degree with 2:2 or above in an engineering discipline.
-If you want to apply for Chartered Engineer status (standard route), you will need to have an IEng accredited Honours degree or academic qualifications that have been approved at Ieng level, to meet the Engineering Council's registration requirements.
+A Bachelors Honours degree with 2:2 in a required subject.
+If you want to apply for Chartered Engineer status (standard route), you will need to have an IEng accredited Honours degree or academic qualifications that have been approved at IEng level, to meet the Engineering Council's registration requirements.

 International entry requirements:

-If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each component of writing, speaking, listening and reading.
+If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each component.
 For more information see our full entry requirements.